cofx22/blog/posts/shadow-cljs-tests.md

 For this reason, I decided to document three ways of running tests in this blog post.
 There are more alternatives, but I'll probably stick with a combination of the following for now.

-## Compiling and running tests on the command line
+## Running tests on the command line

 ## Running tests in the browser